Here's how to activate DKIM in Microsoft 365 and improve your email security

 What is DKIM (DomainKeys Identified Mail)?

 DKIM (DomainKeys Identified Mail) is an e-mail security standard designed to ensure that messages are not altered in transit between sender and recipient.

-So with DKIM you can add a digital signature to outgoing e-mail messages in the message header.
-When you configure DKIM, you give the domain permission to link its domain name to an e-mail message using cryptographic verification.
-A kind of signature of your domain, in other words.
-E-mail systems that receive e-mail from your domain can use this digital signature to determine whether the incoming e-mail is genuine.
+So DKIM allows you to add a digital signature to outgoing e-mail messages in the message header.
+When you configure DKIM, you give the domain permission to attach the domain name to an e-mail message using cryptographic authentication.
+In other words, a sort of signature of your domain.
+E-mail systems that receive e-mail from your domain can use this digital signature to determine if the incoming e-mail is genuine.

 Enable DKIM by clicking on the domain.

-You will receive this error message if the DKIM activation attempt fails.
+You get this error message when an attempt to activate DKIM fails.

-The reason why you get this error message is because no DNS settings have been added for DKIM.
+The reason why you are getting this error message is because DNS settings have not been added for DKIM.